Particular/docs.particular.net/persistence/ravendb/outbox_cleanup_raven_[7,).partial.md

-The RavenDB implementation by default keeps deduplication records for 7 days.
+The RavenDB persistence retains deduplication records for 7 days by default and runs the purge operation every minute.

-These default settings can be changed by specifying new defaults in the settings dictionary:
+These settings can be modified by specifying the desired values in the settings dictionary:

 snippet: OutboxRavendBTimeToKeep